taanya-d/Festive-Campaign-Analysis/README.md

 limit 1;

-4.How many different product categories were sold during Diwali?
+4. How many different product categories were sold during Diwali?

 SELECT COUNT(DISTINCT product_category) AS unique_categories
 FROM diwali_sales_data;

-5.How many orders were placed by each age group?
+5. How many orders were placed by each age group?

 select age_group, count(*)
 from diwali_sales_data
 group by Age_Group;

-6.What is the average age of customers who made purchases during Diwali?
+6. What is the average age of customers who purchased during Diwali?

 select avg(Age) as avg_Age
 from diwali_sales_data;

-7.How many male and female customers made purchases during Diwali?
+7. How many male and female customers made purchases during Diwali?

 select gender, count(distinct(User_ID) ) as Cust_Count
 from diwali_sales_data